rybalkinsd/atom/lecture03/presentation/PITCHME.md

 #HSLIDE
 ### Notes
-1. HashSet is cutted HashMap
+1. HashSet is a specific HashMap
-1. TreeSet is cutted TreeMap
+1. TreeSet is a specific TreeMap

 #HSLIDE